by Martin Walters

 About the Author

-Martin Walters is a writer, editor and naturalist.
-He studied zoology at Oxford and has had a lifelong interest in botany, natural history and conservation.
-He makes regular visits to China and works with local biologists there.
+Martin Walters is a writer, editor and naturalist, based in Cambridge.
+He studied zoology at Oxford and has had a lifelong interest in birds, botany, natural history and conservation.
+Fascinated by China’s natural history, he makes regular visits and, working with local biologists, he has access to the latest information on China’s biodiversity and nature reserves.

 Additional InformationTable of Contents